Fuga14/defi-stablecoin/README.md

-# Decentralized Hryvna Coin ₴
+# Ukrainian Hryvnia Coin ₴

 Welcome to the exciting world of an innovative financial protocol - a decentralized version of Ukraine's national currency.
 This protocol turns the idea of traditional money upside down, providing unique opportunities and attractive prospects for its users.